fwdcp/StatusSpec/README.md

 * `MedigunInfoRedChargeStop` - triggered when the RED medigun charge is no longer ready/released (after a charge is completed/dropped)

 #### Status Icons
-To properly support status icons, add something similar to the following section within the `playerpanels_kv` section of the `specgui` section in `Resource/UI/SpectatorTournament.res`.
+To properly support status icons, adjust `Resource/UI/SpectatorTournament.res` so that it includes something similar to the `statusicons` section below contained within the `playerpanels_kv` section of the `specgui` section, as demonstrated below.
 The icons will appear on the right of `xpos` with a square size of `tall`, and the player panel will also be expanded to accommodate these icons.
 The rendering of this panel assumes that this element is on the right edge of the player panel and will not appear if status icons are disabled.
 ```
+"Resource/UI/SpectatorTournament.res"
+{
+	"specgui"
+	{
+		...

+		"playerpanels_kv"
+		{
+			...

 			"statusicons"
 			{
 				"ControlName"	"Panel"
 				"fieldName"		"statusicons"
 				"xpos"			"160"
 				"ypos"			"0"
 				"zpos"			"8"
 				"wide"			"0"
 				"tall"			"15"
 				"visible"		"1"
 				"enabled"		"1"
+			}
+		}
+	}

+	...
 }
 ```